cperez85834/Game-hacking/README.md

 3. Send Left/Right click, as well as mousewheel up/down

 ## Dll.h:
 ### Declares and defines all general purpose functions used within the hack program.
-This is the meat of the project, and as such it has many functions that are specific to the game such as:
+This is the main part of the project, and as such it has many functions that are specific to the game such as:
 1. Packet encryption/decryption
 2. Pointer initialization
 3. Entity list enumeration